yacine18/expense-management-system/README.md

 Expense Management is a web application was built by using Nodejs/Express, React.js, Sequelize, and MySQL, this is an expense tracker allows to users to track/manage their expenses

 # Set Up Project

-To run the frontend you will to
+To run the frontend you will need to
 ``
  cd client
 ``